 Take this must-do day trip from Melbourne for anyone wanting to see the Great Ocean Road the right way.
 Embark on a thrilling journey along Australia’s most famous coastal drive—the Great Ocean Road.
 Set out from Melbourne for a full-day tour by air-conditioned minivan, stopping along the way at the coastal town of Apollo Bay and Split Point Lighthouse.

 - Spot Koalas in the wild

 - Outcrops of Great Ocean Road

-We enjoy panoramic views of the city and Port Phillip Bay from Melbourne at about 8.00am as we cross the Westgate Bridge, the longest in Australia at just under 2.6 kilometres in length.
-As we make our way down to the Surf Coast, with its enchanting beach side towns and strong swells, we pass by and hear a little about Victoria’s second largest city, Geelong.
+We enjoy panoramic views of the city and Port Phillip Bay from Melbourne at about 8.00 am as we cross the Westgate Bridge, the longest in Australia at just under 2.6 kilometers in length.
+As we make our way down to the Surf Coast, with its enchanting beachside towns and strong swells, we pass by and hear a little about Victoria’s second-largest city, Geelong.

 We will stop just outside the town of Torquay for our first chance to visit the beach and enjoy a free morning tea.
 We set off from Torquay along the Great Ocean Road itself as your experienced driver’s guide offers an insightful commentary on the history of the road and its role in Australian folklore.

 A highlight in itself is the scenic ride along the Great Ocean Road, as we take in some truly stunning coastal scenery, with new views being unveiled around every bend.